 Q: I just opened my electric bill, and my jaw dropped.
 It’s way higher than ever!
-I called the electric company to see if they’d made a mistake, but they assured me they hadn’t.
+I called the electric company to see if there had been a mistake, but I was assured there wasn’t.
 Why is my electric bill so high?
 What am I doing that’s using so much electricity?

-A: Receiving a startlingly high electric bill has happened to many of us at one time or another, and it’s never a pleasant experience.
-According to Energy Star, a branch of the U.S. Department of Energy (DOE), the typical household spends “more than $2,000 a year on energy bills.”
-Out of that amount, approximately 29 percent goes to heat a home, and the rest is divided between cooling costs and the cost to operate appliances and electronics.
-Check out the Appliance Energy Calculator on energy.gov to learn the estimated costs of running various appliances based on the electricity rates in your state—and keep reading to find out what could be going on in your home that’s causing your electric bill to skyrocket.
+A: Receiving a startlingly high electric bill has happened to most of us at one time or another, and it’s never a pleasant experience.
+According to Energy Star, a program run in part by the U.S. Department of Energy (DOE), the typical household spends “more than $2,000 a year on energy bills.”
+Of that amount, approximately 29 percent goes to heat a home, and the rest is divided between cooling costs and the cost to operate appliances and electronics.

 An electric furnace could be the culprit.

-As cold weather settles in, homeowners and renters rely on furnaces to keep their homes cozy and warm, but electric furnaces are notoriously expensive to operate.
-While energy rates vary by state, in many regions, the cost of electricity is higher than the cost of natural gas or propane, so the electric bill will increase once you start heating your home.
+If you’re wondering what uses the most electricity in a home, an electric furnace is usually the culprit, at least it is in regions with cold winter weather.
+As cold weather settles in, homeowners and renters rely on furnaces to keep their homes cozy and warm, but electric furnaces are notoriously expensive to operate and are often the cause of an abnormally high electric bill in winter.
+Though energy rates vary by state, the cost of electricity is typically higher than that of natural gas or propane.
+This is why you’ll usually get a high electric bill once you start turning on the heat.

-You can help reduce your heating bill by changing the furnace’s air filters every other month.
+You can reduce your heating bill by regularly changing the furnace’s air filters.

 Aging refrigerators can be energy hogs.

-Keeping a spare fridge or freezer will increase your electrical bill.
+Keeping a spare fridge or freezer will increase your electric bill.